 5. Blurry vision

 An excess of sugar in the blood can damage the tiny blood vessels in the eyes, which can cause blurry vision.
-This blurry vision can occur in one or both of the eyes and may come and go.
+This can occur in one or both eyes.

 6. Slow healing of cuts and wounds

-High levels of sugar in the blood can damage the body’s nerves and blood vessels, which can impair blood circulation.
+High sugar levels in the blood can damage the body’s nerves and blood vessels, which can impair blood circulation.
 As a result, even small cuts and wounds may take weeks or months to heal.
 Slow wound healing also increases the risk of infection.

 7. Tingling, numbness, or pain in the hands or feet

-This condition is known as neuropathy, and it can worsen over time and lead to more serious complications if a person does not get treatment for their diabetes.
+This condition is known as neuropathy.
+It can worsen over time and lead to more serious complications if a person does not get treatment for their diabetes.

-Patches of dark skin forming on the creases of the neck, armpit, or groin can also signify a higher risk of diabetes.
-These patches may feel very soft and velvety.
+Patches of darker skin forming on creases of the neck, armpit, or groin can also result from diabetes.
+These patches may feel soft and velvety.